micgor32/wdbench-arda/README.md

 Here you may find the instructions how we imported the data to both tested databases.

 ### Setup Neo4j
+This part assumes you are connected to the AWS instance with at least 24GB of RAM and 350GB of free disk space.
+Some of the commands may require root access if you are using Amazon Linux as we did.
 #### 1. Download Neo4J

 - Download [Neo4J community edition](https://dist.neo4j.org/neo4j-community-4.3.5-unix.tar.gz).
 We used the version 4.3.5, same that was used in the original run.